aabbtree77/what-happened-to-PyPy/README.md

 I managed to rewrite the Python code manually in C++ and make it run slower than the jitted Python 3 code compiled with PyPy.
 I suspect this has something to do with the way I transformed recursions into a two stage iterative process, and that the Python code is part of the PyPy development tests.
 PyPy is amazing!

 Then how come nobody uses it?
-Consider the main Python strength - its libraries, especially big unique projects such as:
+Consider the main Python strength - unique people and big projects:

 1. John D. Hunter (R. I. P.) and Matplotlib.
 2. Travis Oliphant and Numpy+Anaconda.